DanRoscigno/MyClickhouseConfigs/ApacheSuperset/superset-docker.md

 ```

 - Add a ClickHouse database
-# clicking on Data and adding a database, choose clickhouse from the other supported and pasting in connection string
+# clicking on Data and adding a database, choose ClickHouse Connect from the other supported and fill in the form:

-clickhouse+native://default:FXarIEzaTYog@gf2e410ga9.us-east-2.aws.clickhouse-staging.com:9440/default?secure=true
+  - Host: gf2e410ga9.us-east-2.aws.clickhouse-staging.com
+  - Port: 8123
+  - Username: default
+  - Password: XXXXXXXX
+  - Database: default
+  - SSL: On

 - Stop the container
 In your browser log out of Superset and then stop the container: